johnnyclem/JCWebSocketServer/README.md

 Tested against recent Chrome, Safari and Firefox versions.
 Only tested on Mac.

-If you want a client implementation, use Square’s SocketRocket.
+If you want a client implementation, use Square’s [SocketRocket] [socketrocket].

 Caveats
 -------